 Marketing analytics is the practice of collecting and measuring marketing data to improve the performance of a website or app.
 Today, this is only possible or practical with the help of tools.
-Marketing analytics tools track the behaviors of individuals within the product so teams can monitor channel activity, tie activities back to revenue, gather insights, and test new ideas.
+Marketing analytics tools, like Mixpanel, track the behaviors of individuals within the product so teams can monitor channel activity, tie activities back to revenue, gather insights, and test new ideas.
 But with so many vendors and choices, which systems do marketers actually need?

 In the spirit of consolidation, here are five types of marketing analytics tools teams need, plus how to tie them all together.

 1. Event-based tools

 Also known as click analysis, event-based tools track the actions of individual users within a website, app, or platform.